psugihara/FreeChat/README.md

 Models are usually named with their parameter count (e.g. 7B) and are formatted with different levels of lossy compression applied (quantization).
 The general rule of thumb is that models with more parameters tend to be slower and wiser and more quantization makes it dumber.

-To find models, try [Otherbrain](https://www.otherbrain.world).
+To find models, try [Hugging Face](https://huggingface.co/models?sort=trending&search=gguf).
 Most models have a linked "model card" by the author that discusses its training and abilities.

 ## Dev Setup